 I caught a lot of touchdown passes in that league — including four in one game — and I've made prettier catches.
 But that was the sweetest.

 P.S.: I never wore my watch again when I played sports.
+I left it in my car.

 More blog entries by Tom Gillispie